photoprism/photoprism-docs/docs/getting-started/faq.md

 ### Can I configure a custom claim as the preferred OIDC username?

-It is not possible to use a [non-standard claim](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims) such as `username`, as this could lead to conflicts and potential security issues, e.g. if the value is not unique or not reliably set.
+You can choose between `preferred_username`, `name`, `nickname` and `email`, where `preferred_username` is the default.
+The other claims are used as fallback if no value is returned for the [configured claim](advanced/openid-connect.md#config-options).

+Please note that it is currently not possible to use [other standard](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims) or non-standard claims, as these may not be suitable for generating a username and no logic is implemented for doing so.

 [Learn more ›](advanced/openid-connect.md#frequently-asked-questions)